What is Floating Stock?

 - Large share float attracts more investors due to the availability of the shares in the market and its ease to borrow and short sell in the market.

-- Higher the percentage of floating stock, higher the number of investors wanting to invest.
+- Higher the percentage of floating stock, the higher the number of investors wanting to invest.

 - Shares Float gives the company a clear picture of how many shares are owned by the public, on the basis of this number, the company can make decisions on whether to increase or decrease the number of shares outstanding.

 - It helps in identifying the volatility and liquidity of the stock.

 - Any news that is related to the industry or the sector in particular, can impact the volatility and liquidity of stocks with low floats which can give a good opportunity for investors to exit or sell the stock after finalizing a good trade.

 - A stock that has a small floating stock can result in investors refraining to invest due to the scarcity of the stock in the market.

 - Floating stock can ward off any investors only because of the number of shares in the market available for trading without recognizing the actual potential of the company.